What Does the Bible Say About Evolution?

 God’s view on the matter?
 Well, that’s up to interpretation.
 Some argue that since God is the creator of all, evolution could simply be the mechanism He used.
 Others feel that the Bible’s account stands firm against evolutionary theory.
 What’s important to remember is that many Christians have found ways to reconcile their faith with the scientific understanding of evolution, believing that the two aren’t necessarily in conflict.

-See also What Does the Bible Say About Forgetting the Past?
+See also What Does the Bible Say About Vengeance?

 Bible Verses About Evolution